 Best if infused at least 3 weeks, periodically toggling the Porthole.
 Can be infused up to two months.

 Build classics such as White Russian, Black Russian, Mind Eraser, or Espresso Martini.

 - Sugar can be reduced to 45-60g or shorter infusion time and lower sweetness.
 Less sugar will also lower the viscosity of the infusion.

-- For those sensitive to caffeine, decaffeinated coffee beans will result in a delicious infusion without the added stimulation.
+- For those sensitive to caffeine, decaffeinated coffee beans will result in a delicious infusion with less stimulation.